 Colleagues: Sometimes your host at the University can help you to find an apartment because news of apartments becoming available is passed on by word-of-mouth.

 Notice boards: There are large notice boards where people advertise apartments and rooms for rent located in the University cafeterias, in the institutes and in copy shops.

 There is more information about living in Heidelberg as well as addresses for looking for apartments in our Download Centre.
 If needed, we will also be happy to help you with your search.

 It is also possible to rent furnishing or single furniture for your apartment in Heidelberg on a monthly basis: CasaVisions.de

 Everyone who takes up residence in Germany must register at the local administrative office (Bürgeramt), regardless of the length of their stay.
-You must register yourself and all of your family members within one week of moving into your new accommodations.
+You must register yourself and all of your family members within 14 days of moving into your new accommodations.
 You can register at any of the 10 local administration offices (Bürgeramt) located in the various parts of the city.
 Registration is free of charge.
 You can locate the Bürgeramt (address, opening hours and contact information) closest to your new apartment here.